-Several of LA’s top cultural attractions and venues are located at Exposition Park, including the Los Angeles Memorial Coliseum & Sports Arena, the Natural History Museum of Los Angeles County, and the California African American Museum.
+Several of L.A.’s top cultural attractions and venues are located at Exposition Park, including the new Banc of California Stadium, Los Angeles Memorial Coliseum, the Natural History Museum of Los Angeles County, and the California African American Museum.

 A memorable Saturday night at L.A.
-LIVE could start with a dinner at one of several notable restaurants including Rosa Mexicano or Katsuya; then an NBA game or concert at STAPLES Center; and finally wind down with a pitcher of microbrew at the Yard House or bowl a few frames at Lucky Strike Lanes.
+LIVE could start with a dinner at one of several notable restaurants including Rosa Mexicano or Katsuya; then a game or concert at STAPLES Center; and finally wind down with a pitcher of craft-brewed beer at the Yard House or by bowling a few frames at Lucky Strike Lanes.